Ethan23p/agent-dashboard/_context/project_contents.md

 ]

 def _create_agent_from_definition(definition: dict) -> FastAgent:
-    """Factory function to build a FastAgent instance from a dictionary."""
+    """Factory function to build a FastAgent from a definition dictionary.""" agent_name = definition.get("name", "minimal")

-    # Use .get() to provide defaults for optional keys
-    agent_name = definition.get("name", "minimal")
     description = definition.get("description", "A fast-agent.")
     instruction = definition.get("instruction", "You are a helpful assistant.")